SIDDARDHA5C0/Acadamics_3/README.md

-# Resources2-2
+# Acadamics_3
-This is for the things that I have done in 2-2 semester.
+This is for the things that I have done in 3rd year.